SparkyTruck/deepmd-jax/README.md

 Supports Deep Potential, Deep Wannier, and Long Range (DPLR) models.
 Also, try the Deep Potential Message Passing (DP-MP) model for more accuracy.

 ## Installation
-We recommend using conda to create a new environment with the latest GPU version of JAX installed.
+We recommend using conda to create a new environment with the following GPU version of JAX installed.
 ```bash
 conda create --name deepmd-jax python=3.10
 conda activate deepmd-jax